 - The perfect stove for hikers who want to cook is a liquid fuel stove as it is cheap, fast and will work even in the highest of altitudes.

 - Purchase a cozy so you can wrap your food in it to heat your food properly.

 - Bring dehydrated food.
 If you want to save space in your backpack and want real food in your meals, re-hydrating food is a good option.

 - Save your water for drinking and try to camp and make meals in places where you have water in hand to cook such as close to rivers or springs.

-If you'd like to read similar articles to The Best Food To Take When Mountain Hiking, we recommend you browse around our Recreational activities category.
+If you want to read similar articles to The Best Food To Take When Mountain Hiking, we recommend you visit our Recreational activities category.